-I first started the Rally Group B Shrine as a side project on my personal blog in 2014.
+Jay first started the Rally Group B Shrine as a side project on his personal blog in 2014.
 Two years later it became its own website dedicated to preserving Group B history.
-For me the passion began in 1986 after seeing my first Group B rally car.
-That event changed my life and is solely responsible for my love of cars and rallying.
-I have since become a published author by providing articles to auto magazines of renown.
+His passion for these cars began after seeing an Audi Sport quattro E2 in 1986.
+The event changed his life and is solely responsible for his love for automobiles, rallying, and his skills in fabricating rally and race cars.
+Jay has since published various Group B articles in auto magazines of renown.

 Mr. Wheeler needs little introduction as he is one of the main characters responsible for the making of the Ford RS200 legendary Group B icon.
 John has helped the Rally Group B Shrine by providing key information about his unique and amazing “Group S” RS200 – a car that he built himself to give life to the prototype that had remained stillborn at Ford back in 1986.

 Patrick was employed as a development engineer with Group Lotus following his graduation from Salford University.
 After 20 years he moved into engineering sales and became Head of Communications.
 In 1997 Patrick left and set up his own PR consultancy business, winning several awards.
 Patrick is now Chief Executive of the East Anglian Air Ambulance, an organisation close to his heart and one that he had a hand in founding.
 Patrick was instrumental in making the Active Systems Peugeot 205 T16 article at all possible for the Rally Group B Shrine.